 Once the potato is cooked, the key is to rice while still hot!
 Be careful, because I learned the hard way, but hold the potato in a towel as you peel it.
 Much more forgiving on your fingers.

 Once this is done, it is important to evenly spread the riced potato out, so that the moisture evaporates.
 Also, avoid mashers or food mills, your goal is to achieve tiny little bits of riced potato.
 Once it has cooled for a bit, sprinkle over your flour, salt, and egg.
-If you don't have a bench scrapper, your can just use your hands, but the key is to be very gentle!
-You do not want the dough to be over-worked.
+If you don’t have a bench scrapper, you can just use your hands, but the key is to be very gentle!
+You do not want the dough to be overworked.

-I made a quick simple tomato sauce with fresh rosemary and some grated parmesan--recipe below!
+I made a quick simple tomato sauce with fresh rosemary and some grated parmesan–recipe below!